7 Budget Fixes for Common Problems

 - Once you have started budgeting well, you can decrease the meetings to once a week.
 It helps to acknowledge that no one is perfect and to move forward without dwelling on the minor mistakes and issues.

 Everyone has problem categories where the spending is nearly always more than you expected it to be.
-You may have issues with entertainment costs, clothing costs or food costs.
-Often a problem category is related to something that you love doing or something that you hate doing.
-Another problem may be that you have spending issues in a particular category.
-Once you identify this you can begin to find a solution.
+You may have issues with entertainment, clothing, or food costs.
+A problem category often is related to something you love doing or something you hate doing.
+Once you identify this, you can begin to find a solution.

 - The budget fix for this problem is to change the way that you handle it.
 Switching to cash only for the category can work, especially if you are shopping in person at a store.
 However, if it is an online purchase, this will not work.

-- You can use a reward system where if you limit spending in the category, you get extra money at the end of the month to spend on something you love.
-If you are overspending on eating out, because you hate to cook, you can reward yourself with dinner out at a nice restaurant if you stick to the budget and cook.
-You should also find ways to make it easier to make dinner or tackle other tasks you do not like.
+- Use a reward system.
+If you limit spending in the category, you get extra money at the end of the month to spend on something you love.
+If you are overspending on eating out because you hate to cook, you can reward yourself with dinner out at a nice restaurant if you stick to the budget and cook.
+You also should find ways to make it easier to make dinner or tackle other tasks you do not like.

 - Consider cutting back on other categories to increase your spending in areas where you consistently spend more than you should.
 Track spending for a while so you can work with realistic goals, and shift priorities as necessary.

 - Find ways that you can make sticking to your limits easier.
 For example, if you are spending too much on takeout because you are too tired to cook during the week, consider cooking over the weekend for the entire week.
 Pay for a service that does the grocery shopping for you to help save money and make cooking at home easier.

 You may not realize how big this problem actually is until you sit down to tackle your budget the first time.
-You may just need to cut back on your spending, but you may also realize that you have an actual income problem where you do not make enough to cover your basic bills.
+You may just need to cut back on your spending, but you also may realize that you have an actual income problem.
 It is important to find a permanent solution to this problem.

 - The first step to fixing this problem is to cut all unnecessary spending, at least temporarily.
 This will give you a chance to get a handle on the problem.
-Remember that necessary spending includes shelter, utilities (not counting paying for television), food and transportation.
+Remember that necessary spending includes shelter, utilities (not counting paying for television), food, health care, and transportation.

 - Look for ways to increase the amount you are earning.
 This may need to be a permanent fix and you will need to look for ways to move into a better job by setting clear career goals and possibly going back to school.